 While the federal government works to create a regulatory framework for stablecoins, regulations and guidelines already exist in some states.
 New York’s stablecoin regulations, for instance, are among the most rigorous — but the proposed federal regulation is similarly rigorous, as are the regulations that more and more states are preparing.
 Nearly all (including the legislation currently before Congress) contain an expectation of auditor examinations.

-Even if you are in a state with few or no stablecoin-specific regulations, new state and federal rules will likely soon require you to comply with stricter regulations already adopted in places like New York.
+Even if you are in a state with few or no stablecoin-specific regulations, new state and federal rules may soon require you to comply with stricter regulations already adopted in places like New York.

 AICPA’s 2025 Criteria for Stablecoin Reporting provides guidelines for transparent, comparable and consistent reporting.
 It also offers a transparent framework to understand and assess reports.
 Once the public comment period is over, AICPA will finalize its Proposed Criteria for Controls Supporting Token Operations: Specific to Asset-Backed Fiat-Pegged Tokens.
 That will complete the framework for stablecoin reporting.

-As PwC’s representative, I worked with other audit firms, academics and other private sector representatives to draft both documents.
+As PwC’s representative, I worked with other audit firms, academics and other private sector representatives to draft both frameworks.
 We sought and received input from both regulators and stablecoin issuers.

 By fostering transparency in your stablecoin reporting, this framework can also build trust among your other key stakeholders, including customers.